 Of course from time to time the media producers will require new features that were not anticipated in the original design of the IMSGS.
-In that case the generation system itself should be changed by a software expert.
-As reported extensively in literature, it isn't trivial to evolve a system that is based on transformation systems and generative programming technology.
-So in order to increase the practical feasibility of our approach we have investigated how we could make the evolution of the generation system easier to do (Section 3).
+In that case the generation system itself should be changed (by a software expert).
+As reported extensively in literature, it isn't trivial to evolve a system that is based on DSL and generative programming technology.
+So in order to increase the practical feasibility of an IMSGS approach we have investigated how we could make the evolution of the generation system easier to do.
+We have dedicated Section 3 to this contribution.